GodsBoss/planet-gaiardian/README.md

 - Split game.js into multiple files.
 - JS build process / minification.
 - Fix PNG creation script so it does not show exceptions anymore.
+- Preload level data earlier and retrieve sprite keys and image URLs from there, remove most of this information from the code.
+- Split level data into chunks and merge them on build.
+- Automatic tests.
+At least some of the functions and constructors should be testable and therefore tested.

+### Features / Enhancements

+- Save progress so it survives a reload.
+- Bind sounds so the same item plays always the same sound.
+A non-working usage should play its own, distinct sound.